 Why is Wales a hotbed for innovative disruptors?

-Wales has the ability to compete on the world stage alongside the likes of London, Silicon Valley, and Beijing with its ability to attract and retain some of the best talent from its world-class universities, its ongoing investment into R&D and innovation, and its offer of some of the most attractive funding and financial incentives in the UK.
+Wales has the ability to compete on the world stage alongside the likes of London, Silicon Valley, and Beijing with its ability to attract and retain some of the best talent from its world-class universities, its ongoing investment into R&D and innovation.
 In Wales, there is an environment that allows start-ups such as AMPLYFI to stand out from the competition.